-- A. 1.
-Roads and driveways shall be properly crowned to allow stormwater to flow immediately off the surface into surrounding vegetation or a stabilized ditch.
-Water bars can also be utilized to intercept water flowing lengthwise down the surface and transfer it off to the side into vegetation or ditched areas. - B. 2.
-Banks shall have a sSlope of of 50% 2:1 (horizontal: vertical) or less. - C. 3.
-Grades shall be no steeper than 10%.
-New roads or driveways crossing Steep Slopes shall be avoided. - D. 4.
-Drainage ditches with sSlopes less than 5% shall be lined with grass and run-off ditches; sSlopes greater than 5% shall be lined with riprap. - E. -5.
-Drainage ditches shall empty, in a diffused manner, into vegetated buffer strips set back at least 150 feet from the water's edge. - F. 6.
-Adequate and correctly installed cross drains, culverts, and water turnouts shall be provided to avoid ditch erosion.
+- A. Roads and driveways shall be properly crowned to allow stormwater to flow immediately off the surface into surrounding vegetation or a stabilized ditch.
+Water bars can also be utilized to intercept water flowing lengthwise down the surface and transfer it off to the side into vegetation or ditched areas. - B. Banks shall have a Slope of 50% or less. - C. Grades shall be no steeper than 10%.
+New roads or driveways crossing Steep Slopes shall be avoided. - D. Drainage ditches with Slopes less than 5% shall be lined with grass and run-off ditches; Slopes greater than 5% shall be lined with riprap. - E. Drainage ditches shall empty, in a diffused manner, into vegetated buffer strips set back at least 150 feet from the water's edge. - F. Adequate and correctly installed cross drains, culverts, and water turnouts shall be provided to avoid ditch erosion. - G. New and existing driveways shall not be paved but shall use road materials such as a mix of crushed gravel and fines (not bank run gravel) so the particles 'lock' together.
+See Vermont Department of Environmental Conservation's Shoreland Best Management Practices publication, Driveways and Lake Roads.

-G.

-7. New and existing driveways shall not be paved but may have StayMat or other similar gravel products in the Shoreland Protection District. but shall use road materials such as a mix of crushed gravel and fines (not bank run gravel) so the particles 'lock' together.18

-§ 8.10 Shoreland Protection District Erosion Prevention and Sediment Control Standards for New Construction, Reconstruction, and Relocation.
+§ 8.10 Shoreland Protection District Erosion Prevention and Sediment Control Standards

 - A. The extent of earthwork, erosion potential, and protection of critical features shall be considered in site selection and design.
 Site selection shall consider existing topography, existing drainage courses, vegetation and soil conditions.
 Erosion prevention and sediment control measures shall be well thought-out early in the selection process. - 1.
-Development of a lot or site shall require the least possible amount of vegetation clearing, soil disturbance, exposure time, soil compaction and topography change. - 2.
-Lot coverage and building footprints shall minimize site disturbance and preserve large areas of undisturbed space.
+Development of a lot or site shall require the least possible amount of vegetation clearing, soil disturbance, exposure time, soil compaction and topography change.

+- 2. Lot coverage and building footprints shall minimize site disturbance and preserve large areas of undisturbed space.
 Environmentally sensitive areas shall be a priority for preservation. - 3.
 Runoff from above the construction site shall be intercepted and directed around the disturbed area into an undisturbed vegetated area. - 4.
 Vegetated strips and swales, sediment traps, and silt fences shall be used to prevent soil from leaving the site. - 5.
 There shall be no soil compaction outside the construction disturbance area, which shall be identified and delineated in the field with appropriate safety or landscape fencing.
 In areas outside the disturbance area, there shall be no storage of construction vehicles, construction materials, or fill, nor shall these areas be used for circulation. - 6.
 Immediate seeding and mulching or the application of an erosion control mat shall be completed at the conclusion of each phase of construction, or at the conclusion of construction if not phased.
-Use only matting with non-fixed net joints so animals will not get trapped in the matting. - 7.
-Development, grading or clearing of vegetation on land where the slope is greater than 15% is prohibited. - B. Pre-Development Submission Requirements for Single Family Dwellings and Accessory Dwelling Units.
-(Accessory Structures are exempted from these requirements). - 1.
-An existing condition site assessment providing sSlope profiles, existing gradients, sensitive natural communities, and site features that aid in stormwater management such as natural drainage ways and areas of Vegetative Covervegetated lands.
+Use only matting with non-fixed net joints so animals will not get trapped in the matting.

+B. Pre-Development Submission Requirements